Menstrual Access Advocacy Project

 What is Period Poverty?

 Many youth in New Bedford & across Southeastern MA are currently experiencing Period Poverty, which is defined by poor access to menstrual hygiene products & lack of menstrual knowledge.
 It is an issue that affects absence rates & can deny students their right to an equal education, as 1 in 5 girls are reported to stay home while on their period.
-In a survey of 75 girls & women in New Bedford, over 50% reported missing school or work because of their lack of access to menstrual products, with over 60% experiencing humiliation & indignity due to their lack of access.
+In a survey of 285 individuals in New Bedford, over 60% reported missing school or work because of their lack of access to menstrual products, with over 60% experiencing humiliation & indignity due to their lack of access.
 For one girl in New Bedford who resorted to making pads out of socks with her mother, she still chose to stay home rather than risk the embarrassment of bleeding through her sock-pad.
 Situations like this reveal the wider impacts of Period Poverty which include increased risk of depression, anxiety, & other health problems.
 No one should have to miss school, risk their health, or compromise their dignity because of a period

 What is the Menstrual Access Advocacy Project?

 Since Fall 2018, the YWCA has been working with students, community partners, & supporters to expand access to menstrual hygiene products & raise awareness about Period Poverty.
 Our goal is to increase access to menstrual hygiene care and education by developing community partnerships, mobilizing volunteers, & raising awareness to shatter stigmas and limitations for women and girls, and to foster dignity, health, and opportunity for all.
 The project includes:

 - An ongoing drive to collect menstrual products for women, girls, non-binary, and transgender people in our community

 - A Menstrual Hygiene Management Curriculum that teaches youth and caregivers about reproductive health and menstrual hygiene management.